-Rooks can never jump over any other pieces, so if an enemy soldier is in their way, they must either stop, or capture it.
+Sadly, Rooks can never jump over any other pieces like the Knight, so if an enemy soldier is in their way, they must either stop or capture it.

 This white Rook can move straight up the board and capture the black Rook on d8.
 Rooks are considered to be powerful pieces, especially when it comes to protecting and working with each other to attack the opponent.
 Captures in a chess game are optional.
 The rook does not necessarily have to make any capture.
 It is allowed to capture other pieces only if you want it to.

 Castling is a special move that involves the Rook and King.
 Castling allows you to:

 - Develop and coordinate your Rooks